monkphin/HobbySub/README.md

 # Design Choices

-The initial site design relied heavily on Materialize, so the site does look a little generic.
-This is quite deliberate.
-Since I knew the core of the work would be in the backend, getting Django to work how i needed as well as getting it to work with Stripe integrations.
-Where possible I used DRY approaches, using single HTML templates for similar functions, such as gift or self based purchases etc.
+The initial site design is intentionally minimal, leveraging Materialize for a clean, responsive layout.
+This choice was made to prioritise backend functionality and Stripe integration over heavy front-end customisation.
+By using Materialize's grid and component system, development time was optimised, allowing more focus on core application logic and data flow.

+The backend implementation was designed with DRY (Don't Repeat Yourself) principles in mind.
+For example, single HTML templates are used for similar user flows, such as self-purchases and gift purchases, reducing redundancy and simplifying maintenance.
+This approach also extends to subscription management, order handling, and admin views, ensuring consistency across the site.

 ## [Wireframes](#wireframes)
 Wireframes were created with Balsamiq and provided rough initial mockups for how the site should look.
 Some variation from these occurred as the project developed.